gauravndabhade/zenora/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.
+Check the [contributing.md](https://github.com/ahnaf-zamil/zenora/blob/master/CONTRIBUTING.md) file for more info.

 ## Community